Davide Santon: Newcastle United

-The following season, he remained a regular in the side until February 2014, when he was ruled out with a knee problem and then tonsillitis.
+In the following season, he remained a regular in the side until February 2014, when he was ruled out with a knee problem and then tonsillitis.
 On 29 March, he made his return as a second-half substitute against Southampton, but allowed Rickie Lambert to get past him and score in an eventual 4–0 win for the Saints.
 Post-match, he was again photographed apologising to the supporters by holding his hands up, and later stated that they had the right to boo the team.
 Although he played the full 90 minutes against Manchester United, he missed four matches due to another hamstring injury, and was an unused substitute for the final match of the season against Liverpool.
 In the 2014–15 season, a knee injury saw Santon miss much of Newcastle's campaign, but by the end of the year, he had returned to the squad for a home match against Everton.
 However, his only appearance for the club came in a FA Cup third round loss against Leicester City.
 After his loan back to Inter Milan was announced, Santon's fiancée claimed that he did not want to leave the club and that he had been "fully fit for a while, with no chance to play", before going on to criticise the club's hierarchy, "whose only intentions are to make [money]".